 Editable Apple Sight Word Game // DIY Farm Wife

 Apple Tree Busy Box // Teach Me Mommy

 Tracing Letters Printable Apples // Modern Preschool

 Apple Color Matching Activity // Frogs Snails and Puppy Dog Tails

 Do check out this Farm themed busy box idea, perfect for spelling, matching and fine motor skills!

-Get this special BUNDLE offer where you can get all 3 Fun Felt Busy Box Ideas ebooks(that is 30 ideas!) for only $12!
+Get this special BUNDLE offer where you can get all 3 Fun Felt Busy Box Ideas ebooks(that is 30 ideas!) and save!